 Upon leaving high school, I ventured off to Israel, where I spent a year living and working on a kibbutz, learning many of life’s very real and tough lessons, first hand.
-This emerged by restless saboteur, who saw me drop out of university at the end of my first year and embark of a brief career as a graphic designer, only to land, late that year, as an International Qantas Air Hostess.
-This further fuelled both my art and cultural interests and my innate restlessness giving me further opportunities to rebel not only against my own cultural upbringing, it also gifted me the freedom to make my own choices and a vast range of diverse and inclusive opportunities to learn further from life’s experiences.
+This emerged my “restless saboteur”, who saw me drop out of university at the end of my first year and embark on a brief and creative career as a graphic designer.

-Which I found liberating, and possibly became the source of my maverickness and m misfitness, becoming independent in thought and action, and free from having to conform to others standards, conventions or rules.
-Developing a strong sense of independence, unorthodoxy, boldness, freedom, resourcefulness & self-reliance that has served me ever since in my constant career renewals and reinventions.
+Which I found liberating, and was possibly the main source of my maverickness and misfitness, where I became independent in thought and action and free from having to conform to others’ standards, conventions or rules.

 SHIFTING FOCUS AND DEVELOPING EXPERTISE